 If you are a visual learner you can learn about the AlertDialog here:

-Here are the steps to show AlertDialog in your Flutter app:
+Here are the steps to use showdialog Flutter method to show Alertdialog:

-Step 2: Create a method and return the showDialog
+. - Create a method and return the

 of button widget, call a method to open the AlertDialog.